dotnet/docs-maui/docs/user-interface/animation/easing.md

 await image.TranslateTo(0, 200, 2000, CustomEaseFunc);
 ```

 In this example, the `CustomEaseFunc` represents an easing function that starts off fast, slows down and reverses course, and then reverses course again to accelerate quickly towards the end.
-Therefore, while the overall movement of the `Image` instance is downwards, it also temporarily reverses course halfway through the animation.
+Therefore, while the overall movement of the <xref:Microsoft.Maui.Controls.Image> instance is downwards, it also temporarily reverses course halfway through the animation.

 ### Custom easing constructor